This article was updated on July 25, 2017.

 DeConnick started her run on Captain Marvel quite strong, bringing back some of Carol’s supporting cast that we hadn’t been seen since the ’70s and reexamining her origin as a superhero.
 She also had a fantastic scene where Carol talks to Monica Rambeau (the ’80s Captain Marvel) about taking the name without talking to her first, a great response/apology to the Monica Rambeau fans who felt like Marvel was erasing a woman of color in favor of a white blonde.
 After 17 issues, the series relaunched with a “Captain Marvel in space” status quo and with David Lopez on art.

 I cannot understate how important DeConnick has been in bringing attention to Carol Danvers.
 DeConnick leveraged her social media mojo to create/encourage the Carol Corps, a group of real life fans who share their love of Carol Danver online and at conventions.
-Insofar as people today know who Carol Danvers is, it’s probably because of DeConnick (and we should not downplay DeConnick and the Carol Corps’ role in Marvel’s decision to make a Captain Marvel movie, scheduled for March 2019).
+Insofar as people today know who Carol Danvers is, it’s probably because of DeConnick (and we should not downplay DeConnick and the Carol Corps’ role in Marvel’s decision to make a Captain Marvel movie in the first place).

 Once you’ve read through both Reed’s and DeConnick’s runs, you might want to delve deeper into Carol’s past.
 If you want to read everything, Peter Marinari has a fantastic reading order/collecting guide on his blog Crushing Krisis, but here are the highlights.